 With everyone now living their truth, our family is stronger than ever.
 I couldn’t be prouder.

-Not long after Zoë came out, the Government of Canada added “gender identity or expression” to the Canadian Human Rights Act and the Criminal Code.
+Not long after Zoë came out, the Government of Canada added “gender identity or expression” to the Canadian Human Rights Act - will open in a new tab and the Criminal Code.
 Gender identity is how we identify, while gender expression is how we outwardly express that identity.
 Both were now protected nationwide, alongside race, religion, age, disability, sexual orientation and other traits people have been historically persecuted for.

 We know what these rights mean on paper.
 But what do they mean in everyday life for families like mine?